 “When everything seems to be going against you, remember that an airplane takes off against the wind, not with it.” - Henry Ford

 Victor joined Schrickel, Rollins and Associates in 1978.
-He is a Managing Principal and President of SRA.
-He leads the firm’s landscape architectural department.
-He understands the value of balancing economics, sustainability, and inventiveness on his projects.
-Victor has overseen a diverse portfolio of award-winning municipal, commercial, collegiate, school and private projects.
+He is the Director of Landscape Architecture for Schrickel, Rollins/PSC.
+Vic understands the value of balancing economics, sustainability, and inventiveness on his projects.
+He has overseen a diverse portfolio of award-winning municipal, commercial, collegiate, school and private projects.
 These projects reflect his belief that the design of public and private spaces should be shaped by their relation to the environment and community.
 Victor places a high priority on his involvement in each project.
 He does not just oversee, but he is actively involved with his team and clients.
 His philosophy is that he is able to bring a level of understanding, leadership and strategic goal setting to his team.
 He established this creative framework for the firm, which has promoted excellence in design through collaboration and imagination.
 Victor furthers the profession by participating with local universities as a design juror, lector and student mentor.
 His projects have won awards by the American Society of Landscape Architects, American Institute of Architects, and the Texas Recreation and Parks Society.
-As President of the firm, he has worked to promote a multi-discipline approach to projects and to ensure the dynamic mix of disciplines within the office.
+He has worked to promote a multi-discipline approach to projects and to ensure the dynamic mix of disciplines within the office.
 He has promoted the attitude that all members of the team should have a voice in the outcome of the project.
 “We learn from and complement each other with our strengths.
 That can lead to some uncomfortable moments at times, but as a result, our projects reflect the diversity of input from multiple sources."
 When not at work, Victor can usually be found fixing something at home, with one of his three children, or involved in community or church events.

 "Your attitude, not your aptitude will determine your altitude." ― Zig Ziglar

-Joe started with SRA in 1983 and is now a Managing Principal and Vice President.
+Joe started with the company in 1983 and is now a Team Leader in the Transportation Sector for Schrickel, Rollins/PSC.
 He is expert at creating cost effective solutions for large transportation and roadway projects.
 He makes a point of communicating with his clients throughout all phases of a project.
 He is a trusted partner by both his clients and his team members for his commitment to quality without compromise.
 Joe manages projects, both large and small, with the same level of enthusiasm, including the $162 million Three + Bridges project in Arlington.
 When not at work, you can find Joe enjoying an evening out at a concert or spending time with his family and grandkids.

 "If you want to lift yourself up, lift up someone else." - Booker T. Washington